-Glamour Reese Witherspoon would like to wish our lovely visitors, as well as Reese and her family and loved ones, a very Merry Christmas!
-Reese’s festive season is bound to be extra exciting this year, as it will be baby Tennessee’s first Christmas!
-I hope the family has a really fun holiday!
-And I hope that your holidays are filled with shiny presents, yummy food, loved ones and most importantly lots of Christmas joy!
+Glamour Reese Witherspoon would like to wish Reese and her family, as well as you – our lovely visitors – a very Merry Christmas!
+I hope that your holidays are filled with shiny presents, yummy food, loved ones and most importantly lots of Christmas joy!

 If you’re looking to spice up your festive season Reese-style, then be sure to try out Reese’s special Spiced Tea Receipe, which you can find here.